bajfi/turbine_optimization/README.md

 results = optimizer.run_optimization()
 ```

-## Documentation

-For more detailed documentation, see the docstrings in the code or the [project wiki](link-to-wiki).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request